qizhit/fabflix/README.md

 ## Demo Video
 A screen recording demo is available here:

-The demo shows the application running on an AWS instance and covers all the required functionalities, including navigating between pages and displaying movie and star details.
+The demo showcases the application running on an AWS instance, highlighting all key features, including page navigation, movie and star detail displays, and the shopping experience.

 ## Team Contributions
-We collaborated on setting up the environment
+We collaborated on setting up the environment and demo recording.
 Our specific contributions were as follows:
-- Xuan Gu: wrote the README.md file, single-movie/star, Payment frame.
+- Xuan Gu: wrote the README.md file,  implemented the single-movie and single-star functionalities, Checkout/Payment/Confirmation frame and components.
-- Qizhi Tian: wrote the login functionality, Movie list functionalities,
+- Qizhi Tian: Developed the Login, Movie List, AddtoCart, Checkout, and Payment functionalities; designed the sorting, searching, and pagination features; and worked on page styling.